lablup/backend.ai/docs/install/install-from-package/prepare-config-service.rst

 ======================

 Backend.AI makes use of Etcd as its main config service.
-Launch the service using docker-compose by generating the file ``$HOME/halfstack/docker-compose.hs.etcd.yaml`` and populating it with the following YAML.
+Launch the service using docker compose by generating the file ``$HOME/halfstack/docker-compose.hs.etcd.yaml`` and populating it with the following YAML.
 Feel free to adjust the volume paths and port settings.
 Please refer